-The League of California Cities® is soliciting session proposals for this premiere educational event for both city and county public works directors, assistant directors, city/county engineers and their staff, being held at Paradise Point, San Diego, April 3 - 5, 2019.
+The League of California Cities is soliciting session proposals for the 2020 Public Works Officers Institute & Expo that will be held at the Monterey Conference Center, March 18 - 20.
 We encourage you to take advantage of this exciting opportunity to share your ideas, knowledge and expertise with this important audience!

 Only proposals submitted online through the proposal form will be considered.
 As there is a limit to the amount of words allowed within the title and description of each proposal, it may be helpful to draft the proposal in a word-processing program first, then paste the final version into the online form.